Comp-coder-4/E-Commerce_Cleaning/00_README.md

 ## Business Objective: Identify and fix data quality issues to prepare dataset for reporting

-The goal was to improve the data quality of the dataset.

 Tool Used: Excel

 Key Excel functions used: